 The “buy now, pay later” brand says its work policy is based on the last two years of experience, proving that significant success and growth could be achieved with hybrid working.
 The company aims to balance people’s personal needs with overall productivity and employee engagement.

 Additionally, Klarna is providing each employee with annual equipment and payment contribution that can help them improve personal home workplaces or upgrade work accessories.

 If you love what you do, you should love where you do it.
 “We appreciate that everyone has their own preferences of where and how to work, and we are combining the power of face-to-face interactions with effective remote work, to create a hybrid model that empowers employees and encourages company-wide collaboration. – Linda Höglund, COO at Klarna

 The new policy will facilitate monthly on-site gatherings to handle work aspects where in-person collaboration “remains valuable whether this is for creative problem-solving, brainstorming sessions or fostering meaningful professional relationships,” the firm added.

 Klarna plans to continue investing in physical spaces worldwide.

-A hybrid work model is workday arrangement that supports remote and on-site employees at the same time and offers a flexibility to flip between the two work styles seamlessly.
+A hybrid work model is workday arrangement that supports remote and on-site employees at the same time and offers the flexibility to flip between the two work styles seamlessly.
 It’s a workplace concept that encompasses both digital and physical workspaces.